f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Disk Info Table
 ---------------

-The following table display information about the disks installed on each blade in the current chassis partition.
+The following table displays information about the disks installed on each blade in the current chassis partition.

 SNMP Disk Info Table OID: .1.3.6.1.4.1.12276.1.2.1.2.1